 The first thing you notice when you take them out of the box is that they feel nice and heavy in the hand.
 I like a mic to feel robust and the XM8500 oozes quality.
-It's similar in style to a Shure SM58, but if you're going to push me on it then then I'd say the XM8500 feels nicer.
-Hmmm.
-I'm already getting an incling that this is a nice mic.
-No, stop TyTe, be objective!
+It's similar in style to a Shure SM58, but if you're going to push me on it then I'd say the XM8500 feels nicer.

-I tested the XM8500 running through a a Behringer UB1204FX-PRO mixer and straight into my Mackie SRM450s.
+I tested the XM8500 running through a Behringer UB1204FX-PRO mixer and straight into my Mackie SRM450s.
 Even with the Mackies cranked up, there was little or no background noise.
-Where was the hiss??
-Was someone playing tricks on me???
+Where was the hiss?
+Was someone playing tricks on me?

 With the EQ flat and no FX, the mic sounded great.
 It was warm (but not too warm) - a lot of mics suffer from too much bottom end - and I instantly enjoyed beatboxing with it.

-The next thing I tried was comparing it to a Shure SM58.
-I swapped from mic to mic and asked the crowd which they preferred.
-Those who could tell the difference preferred the XM8500!
-There wasn't a lot in it.
-The XM8500 definitely had a little more bottom end and perhaps wasn't quite as bright as the SM58.
+After testing it out, the XM8500 definitely had a little more bottom end and perhaps wasn't quite as bright as the SM58.
 I would say that the XM8500 has a flatter frequency response than the SM58.
 The SM58 rolls off a bit of the bottom end and has a little presence boost.
 The XM8500 was also slightly louder and needed less gain on the mixer than the SM58.